- About this policy

 - Our Velocity Frequent Flyer Program Partners: Click here for our most up-to-date list of our partners.

-- Our airline partners: Air New Zealand, Delta Air Lines, Etihad Airways, Singapore Airlines, Virgin America, Virgin Atlantic, Hawaiian Airlines, Air Berlin, Silk Air and Vincent Aviation.
+- Our airline partners: Air New Zealand, Delta Air Lines, Etihad Airways, Singapore Airlines, Virgin America, Virgin Atlantic, Hawaiian Airlines, Air Berlin and Silk Air.

 - Rev Australia Pty Ltd: the distributor of the Global Wallet product.